liferay/liferay-docs/devGuide/en/chapters/07-ext-plugins.markdown

 For this example, let's customize the *details* section of the user profile.
-We could just overwrite its JSP, but let's use a more powerful method that lets us add new sections or even merging existing ones.
+We could just overwrite its JSP, but let's use a more powerful method that lets us add new sections or even merge existing ones.
 With Liferay we can refer to custom sections from the `portal-ext.properties` and implement them just by creating a JSP.
 We'll modify the property `users.form.update.main` again and the property `users.form.add.main` to set the following: